tonyofrancis/Dispatcher/README.md

 ```
 In this example, the queue is canceled when the Activity’s onPause method is called.
 There is no need to store the queue in a variable and cancel in manually in a callback method.
 You can if you want.
 The choice is yours.

-Dispatch uses a `DispatchQueueController` to manage when a queue is canceled.
+DispatchQueue uses a `DispatchQueueController` to manage when a queue is canceled.
 There are many variations of the DispatchQueueController : `LifecycleDispatchQueueController` and `ActivityDispatchQueueController`.
 You can extend any of those classes to create your own queue controllers and set them on a queue.
 ```java
 class SimpleActivity: AppCompatActivity() {